-- 13. Plaintiff faithfully paid policy premiums to Defendant, specifically to provide, among other things, additional coverages in the event of business interruption or closures by order of Civil Authority and for business loss for property damage. - 14.
-Under the Policy, insurance is extended to apply to the actual loss of business income sustained and the actual, necessary and reasonable extra expenses incurred when access to the Insured Property is specifically prohibited by order of civil authority as the direct result of a covered cause of loss to property in the immediate area of Plaintiff's Insured Property.
+13. Plaintiff and Class members faithfully paid policy premiums to Defendant, specifically to provide, among other things, additional coverages in the event of business interruption or closures by order of Civil Authority and for business loss for property damage.

+14. The terms of the Policy explicitly provide the insured with insurance coverage for actual loss of business income sustained, along with any actual, necessary and reasonable extra expenses incurred, when access to the Insured's properties is specifically prohibited by Civil Authority Orders.
 This additional coverage is identified as coverage under "Civil Authority."

-- 15. The Policy is an all-risk policy, insofar as it provides that covered causes of loss under the policy means coverage for all covered losses, including but not limited to direct physical loss or direct physical damage, unless the loss is specifically excluded or limited in the Policy. - 16.
-The Policy also covers for damages resulting from business interruption when there is property damage.
-The exclusion for viruses does not apply to this pandemic. - 17.
-Based on information and belief, Defendant has accepted the policy premiums with no intention of providing any coverage for business losses or the Civil Authority extension due to a loss and shutdown and property damage.
+15. The Policy is an all-risk policy, insofar as it provides that covered causes of loss under the policy provides coverage for all covered losses, including but not limited to direct physical loss and/or direct physical damage, unless a loss is specifically excluded or limited in the Policy.

+16. The Policy also provides coverage for damages resulting from business interruption when there is property damage.